Can twins sleep in the same crib?

 Meet the Nanit Pro Camera, the most awarded, connected baby monitor with camera and app on the market.
 Enhance your baby monitoring experience with a dual-camera or triple-camera system, perfect for versatile surveillance in multiple rooms.
 Get ready to know more, sleep smarter, and enjoy the convenience of our Split Screen feature designed for seamless monitoring.

-BACK TO ROUTINE SALE!
-Save 25% on Nanit Pro Camera Multi-Pack
+FALL FAMILY EVENT!
+Save 25% on Nanit Pro Baby Monitor Multi-Pack

 Our Pro Camera Multi-Pack sends you updates that allow you to continuously monitor your baby’s breathing motions.
 And our advanced Breathing Wear works alongside our monitoring technology to ensure you can track their breathing patterns and heart rate, all from one singular mobile device.
 Made with 100% organic materials, you can rest assured that your twins will wear what’s soft and comfortable while you keep an eye on their sleep patterns so you can get the rest and relaxation you deserve, too.